ADHD Social Skills To Help Your Child

 Takeaway

-ADHD can affect your child’s social skills and interactions in various ways, from minor to significant.
-It can be challenging for parents to watch their children struggle to relate to other kids, but help is available.
+Children with attention-deficit hyperactivity disorder (ADHD) may have challenges with social skills and interactions in various ways, from minor to significant.
+It can be difficult for parents to watch their children struggle to relate to other kids, but help is available.
 The information presented in this article may offer insight into social skills that can help kids with ADHD manage symptoms at school and make it easier for them to focus on schoolwork and form friendships.

 Gain a better understanding of ADHD